perriera/for_interfaces/websites/step-by-step:/setup-an-apache2-server.md

 ```
 firefox bigblueai.com
 ```
-7b. in the case where 'Unable to connect' shows up check to see that there is no 'https' preceding the url, (as the browser has your previous exercise in it's cache). in such a case test it with the ip address, for example:
+7b. in the case where 'Unable to connect' shows up check to see that there is no 'https' preceding the url, (as the browser has your previous exercise in it's cache). in such a case test it with the ip address, (or use curl) for example:
 ```
 firefox 143.110.147.169
+curl bigblueai.com
 ```
 8. now add an apache2 profile for the domain name
 ```